leesjensen/pizzashop/README.md

 # 🍕 Pizza Shop

 Welcome to the ultimate online pizza shop.
-Use our award winning _Pizza Shop™_ application to order your pizzas with your mobile device or desktop browser and receive we will deliver them directly to your device.
+Use our award winning _Pizza Shop™_ application to order your pizzas with your mobile device or desktop browser and they magically appear.

 ## Money back guarantee